 Eliminate Web Page-Specific Problems

-It’s time to attempt some substantial repairs if the problem affects several web pages and disabling add-on extensions doesn’t work.
+It’s time to attempt substantial repairs if the problem affects several web pages and disabling add-on extensions doesn’t work.

 Rename The Executable File For The Edge